folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```
-`remove_substring` is normalization function, that removes given substring from field's value.
-The function just doing a job and returns string that gets into Instance "hrid" field.
+`remove_substring` is normalization function that removes the given substring from the field’s value.
+The function is just doing a job and returns a string that ends up in the Instance “hrid” field.
 An outcome Instance looks like this in Json:
 ```json
 Instance: